modera/foundation/MF-UPGRADE-5.x.md

  * It should be possible just by changing one configuration property completely switch backend's url (so even Symfony's firewall would be automatically re-configured)
  * To keep things consistent, ModeraMjrIntegrationBundle must be renamed to ModeraMJRIntegrationBundle
  * Remove \Modera\SecurityBundle\DataInstallation\BCLayer and update PermissionAndCategoriesInstaller so it wouldn't use it.
  * All methods in \Modera\FileRepositoryBundle\Intercepting\OperationInterceptorInterface must contain last argument $context.
 See changelog of a commit where this piece of text is written for more details.
-We coudln't change it in scope of 4.x version without BC break because we it is not possible to change a signature of methods defined in an interface.
  * Remove deprecated \Modera\FileRepositoryBundle\StoredFile\UrlGeneratorInterface and \Modera\FileRepositoryBundle\StoredFile\UrlGenerator.